BackpackGearTest

 SUMMARY:

 To date, I have had no significant problems with the Mirage.
 I have been pleasantly surprised by its durability, its ergonomic design, and its coverage capacity.
 I have had some difficulty with the vestibule door zippers catching on tent material but that is mostly due to my not being careful.
 I have discovered no signs of wear or tear.
-Only after three nights of rain did I notice that the Mirage began to fail to provide optimal protection from moisture.
-However, Big Sky warns that this tent is not designed for use in areas with lots of rain.
+Only after three nights of rain did I notice a significant amount of moisture inside the tent which was likely due to a build-up of condensation.
+However, Big Sky warns that this tent is not designed for use in areas with lots of humidity.
 In comparing the Mirage to my other two solo tents, it is much lighter and much more compact.
 It is easy to pitch, except in high winds.
 It has a tight pitch and provided ample coverage for all my gear on each of my trips to date.

 LIKES: